Home Heat Pump Guide

 This is the requirement that trips up more applicants than any other.
 If your EPC recommends loft insulation or cavity wall insulation, you must complete these measures before the BUS grant application can be approved.

-If the recommendations genuinely do not apply, your installer can note this in the application.
-If they do apply, getting the insulation done first is not just a grant requirement — it will also help your heat pump perform better and cost less to run.
+Valid exceptions include: solid walls (no cavities to insulate), loft already adequately insulated, a technical reason why the measure is not suitable, or the measure has been completed since the EPC was issued.
+Getting insulation done first is not just a grant requirement — it will also help your heat pump perform better and cost less to run.

 Requirement 4: Replacing an Existing Fossil Fuel System

-• Gas boiler: Yes
+• Gas boiler: Yes — gas central heating qualifies

 • Oil boiler: Yes